sijanz/robust_people_follower/README.md

 ## Installation
 ### CMake
 You maybe already have CMake on your machine.
-If you don't have it, you need to dowload it from their webpage: https://cmake.org/download/.
-When the dowload is finished, make a new directory and paste the downloaded file in this directory and unzip it.
+If you don't have it, you need to download it from their homepage at https://cmake.org/download/.
+When the download is finished, make a new directory and paste the downloaded file in this directory and unzip it.
 ```
 cd
 mkdir programs